roytang/blog/content/post/2021/06/weeknotes-06-06/index.md

 title: Weeknotes 2021-06-06 Anything and Everything All Of The Time
 ---

-June is almost upon us, hopefully bringing some respite from the scorching summer heat.

-This year feels like it's passing by very quickly.

 ### A quote

 > "There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self." -- Ernest Hemingway